 Construction workers without technical training certificates or trade tests and without at least two years documented experience should apply for apprenticeship.
 View apprenticeship process HERE

 Project registration is an important step towards streamlining of the construction industry.
 Developing a projects register will facilitate planning and maintaining of construction records that makes quality assurance not just easier but more systematic.
 View the project registration process HERE

 Training is one if major functions of the Authority.
 Since 2014, the Authority has managed to train 20,000 contractors and construction workers in various key areas touching on the industry.
 The course content covers management units, such setting up a construction company and participating in the procurement process.
 The trainings also cover technical units, such as quality control,plant and equipment,drawing and specifications and quality assuarance.
-For more on training, click HERE
+For more on contractor training, click HERE and on artisan training click HERE